-At risk - Includes but is not limited to (Penal Code § 14215):
+At risk - Includes, but is not limited to (Penal Code § 14215):

-- A victim of a crime or foul play - A person missing and in need of medical attention - A missing person with no pattern of running away or disappearing - A missing person who may be the victim of parental abduction - A mentally impaired missing person, including cognitively impaired or developmentally disabled
+- A victim of a crime or foul play. - A person missing and in need of medical attention. - A missing person with no pattern of running away or disappearing. - A missing person who may be the victim of parental abduction. - A mentally impaired missing person, including cognitively impaired or developmentally disabled.

 Missing person - Any person who is reported missing to law enforcement when the person's location is unknown.
-This includes a child who has been taken, detained, concealed, enticed away, or kept by a parent in violation of the law (Penal Code § 277 et seq.).
-It also includes any child who is missing voluntarily, involuntarily, or under circumstances that do not conform to their ordinary habits or behavior, and who may be in need of assistance (Penal Code § 14215).
+This includes a child who has been taken, detained, concealed, enticed away or kept by a parent in violation of the law (Penal Code § 277 et seq.).
+It also includes any child who is missing voluntarily, involuntarily or under circumstances that do not conform to his/her ordinary habits or behavior, and who may be in need of assistance (Penal Code § 14215).

-Missing person networks - Databases or computer networks that are available to law enforcement and that are suitable for obtaining information related to missing persons investigations.
-This includes the National Crime Information Center (NCIC), the National Missing and Unidentified Persons System (NamUs), the California Law Enforcement Telecommunications System (CLETS), the Missing Person System (MPS), and the Unidentified Persons System (UPS).
+Missing person networks - Databases or computer networks available to law enforcement and that are suitable for information related to missing persons investigations.
+These include the National Crime Information Center (NCIC), the California Law Enforcement Telecommunications System (CLETS), Missing Person System (MPS) and the Unidentified Persons System (UPS).